Bezos Earth Fund Gift Helps Scale Natural Climate Solutions Around the World

 While new carbon-absorbing technologies continue to develop, the world cannot ignore nature’s own ability to store the greenhouse gases that are warming the planet.
 Recently, the Nature Conservancy announced a transformative $100 million gift from the Bezos Earth Fund that will further enable us and our partners to focus on what nature can do to help us tackle climate change.

 Our science shows that improved land management coupled with increased conservation and restoration of landscapes and wetlands can have an effect equivalent to the world ceasing to burn oil.
-These natural carbon solutions (NCS) are cost-effective tools that can help countries meet their Paris Agreement commitments.
+These natural climate solutions (NCS) are cost-effective tools that can help countries meet their Paris Agreement commitments.

 Significantly, the new funds will help us expand our pioneering work developing and implementing NCS and accelerate the deployment of these insights into scalable, on-the-ground projects that make a lasting impact.